-The Company's share capital comprises ordinary shares with a nominal value of 5p each.
+At the AGM in November 2021, shareholders approved the sub-division of each ordinary share of 5p each into 10 new ordinary shares of 0.5p each.
+The Company's share capital currently comprises ordinary shares with a nominal value of 0.5p each.
 The voting rights of the shares on a poll are one vote for each share held.
 There are no restrictions on the transfer of the Company's ordinary shares or voting rights, no shares which carry specific rights with regard to the control of the Company and no agreement which the Company is party to that affects its control following a takeover bid.
 To the extent that they exist, the revenue profits of the Company (including accumulated revenue reserves) are available for distribution by way of dividends to the holders of the ordinary shares.
 Upon a winding-up, after meeting the liabilities of the Company, the surplus assets would be distributed to the shareholders pro rata to their holding of ordinary shares.

-At 31 July 2021 and 31 July 2020 there were 21,205,541 ordinary shares in issue (of which 20,000 were held in treasury).
-No shares were issued during the year or in the period from 1 August 2021 to 4 October 2021.
-Shares in treasury do not carry voting rights, therefore, as at 31 July 2021 and 4 October 2021 the number of shares in issue (with voting rights) was 21,185,541.
+At 31 July 2022 there were 212,055,410 ordinary shares of 0.5p each in issue (of which 200,000 were held in treasury).
+At 31 July 2021 there were 21,205,541 ordinary shares of 5p each in issue (of which 20,000 were held in treasury).
+No shares were issued during the year or in the period from 1 August 2022 to 30 September 2022.
+Shares in treasury do not carry voting rights, therefore, as at 31 July 2022 and 30 September 2022 the number of shares in issue (with voting rights) was 211,855,410.

 The Directors seek annual authority from shareholders to allot new ordinary shares, to disapply pre-emption rights of existing shareholders and to buyback ordinary shares for cancellation or to be held in treasury.
-At the AGM held in November 2020 the Directors were granted authority to buyback 3,175,712 shares (being 14.99% of the issued ordinary share capital as at 18 November 2020).
-In the period from 1 August 2021 to 4 October 2021 the Company did not buyback any ordinary shares.
-There remained 3,175,712 ordinary shares available within the buyback authority granted in 2020.
-This authority will expire at the conclusion of the 2021 AGM.
+At the AGM held in November 2021 the Directors were granted authority to buyback 31,757,120 shares (being 14.99% of the issued ordinary share capital as at 17 November 2021, as adjusted to reflect the sub-division of shares on 22 November 2021).
+In the period from 1 August 2022 to 30 September 2022 the Company did not buyback any ordinary shares.
+There remained 31,757,120 ordinary shares available within the buyback authority granted in 2021.
+This authority will expire at the conclusion of the 2022 AGM.
 The Directors intend to renew this authority subject to shareholder approval.